pellcorp/creality-wiki/docs/custom_hooks.md

 [include MyCustomMacros.cfg]
 ```

+!!! note

-**Note:** It does not need to be called `MyCustomMacros.cfg`, you can call it whatever you like, but it must end with `.cfg` and it must be saved directly in the config directory, **not** a sub-directory!
+    It does not need to be called `MyCustomMacros.cfg`, you can call it whatever you like, but it must end with `.cfg` and it must be saved directly in the config directory, **not** a sub-directory!

 Your config file should implement as many of the above macros as you want to, you do **not** need to implement them all, so for example if you wanted to do something after G28 in START_PRINT, you file might look like: